 - 1 tbsp Butter

 - 1 tsp Worcestershire Sauce

 - Salt, to taste

-If you're frying steak, chicken, mushroom etc leave the juices in the pan.
+- If you're frying steak, chicken, mushroom etc leave the juices in the pan.
 This will add a huge amount of flavour to the peppercorn sauce.
 Melt butter over medium heat and deglaze the pan if necessary.
 Fry shallots until fragrant and translucent (2-3mins).

 For the perfect accompaniment to your peppercorn sauce, check out my Easy Homemade Skinless Sausages!